Is My Carbon Monoxide Detector Working? How To Test Your CO Detector

 Carbon monoxide is especially dangerous because it can’t be seen, tasted, touched, or heard.
-Your home’s air could be poisoned by carbon monoxide, and you might not find out until it’s too late.
+Your home’s indoor air could be poisoned by carbon monoxide, and you might not find out until it’s too late.
 This silent killer is a gas that can only be detected with a functional carbon monoxide alarm.

 The Centers for Disease Control and Prevention reports that carbon monoxide poisoning sends around 15,000 people to emergency rooms every year.
 However, many people poisoned by carbon monoxide don’t notice the symptoms until it’s too late.

 Are your carbon monoxide detectors installed properly in your home?
 Contact us today to schedule a service with one of our indoor air quality experts.